Avira Review: Quick Expert Summary

 Phantom VPN supports unlimited simultaneous connections, which is great (the industry average is 5–7 devices at once).
 However, Avira’s VPN can’t be installed on routers, game consoles, or smart TVs, which can be a downside for people looking to protect all of the devices in their household.
 Standalone competitors like ExpressVPN can be installed on all devices.

-Unfortunately, Avira’s VPN didn’t work with popular streaming sites in my tests — I wasn’t able to access Netflix, Amazon Prime, or Disney+.
+Unfortunately, Avira’s VPN didn’t work with popular streaming sites in my tests — I wasn’t able to watch my local Netflix, Amazon Prime, or Disney+ libraries.
 If you’re looking for a fast VPN with good streaming capabilities, I recommend standalone VPNs like ExpressVPN or ProtonVPN.

 However, Phantom VPN supports P2P traffic and works with top torrenting clients.
 Other VPNs included with antiviruses, like Malwarebytes VPN, don’t allow torrenting.